Distributed Temperature Sensing (DTS) for long power cables

-At 50 km, a fibrisTerre system detects temperature changes with a 1 m spatial resolution.More precise measurement provides
+A fibrisTerre system detects temperature changes over a distance of 80 km.More precise measurement provides

 This means you can monitor the cable’s temperature and condition continuously, all along its length, and receive alarms when the temperature, anywhere along the cable, strays outside its preset limit.

 Direct buried, in ducts, and cables in tunnels – all benefit from continuous temperature monitoring.

 A fibrisTerre system detects and reports temperature events continuously, allowing the cable to be operated at maximum load, without exceeding its maximum permitted operating temperature.

 Offshore windfarms continue to push the boundaries for power cables

 Higher voltage cables are required to transport the electricity and improve the economics of installation, with inter-array cables increasing to 66 kV and export cables moving to 275 kV.